psteinroe/supabase-cache-helpers/docs/content/postgrest/server.md

 ## Tiered Cache

 Different caches have different characteristics, some may be fast but volatile, others may be slow but persistent.
 By using a tiered cache, you can combine the best of both worlds.
 In almost every case, you want to use a fast in-memory cache as the first tier.
-There is no reason not to use it, as it doesn’t add any latency to your application.
+There is no reason not to use it, as it doesn't add any latency to your application.

-The goal of this implementation is that it’s invisible to the user.
+The goal of this implementation is that it's invisible to the user.
 Everything behaves like a single cache.
 You can add as many tiers as you want.

 ### Example